-Now best known as the site of the “broken moon,” Taranis II was (like so many other planets) a victim of the gung ho terraforming craze of the Messer era.
-The coreless world was initially classified as a poor choice for terraforming and colonization, but with a government more concerned with ‘we can’ than ‘we should,’ Taranis became one of many worlds to be wrecked by a terraforming blunder.
-In this case, the issue was laid squarely at the foot of Ophion Inc., the cheap geo development outfit assigned to process the world.
-The company attempted an experimental terraforming technique on the coreless planet that involved harnessing the energy in its orbiting moon.
+Now best known as the site of the “broken moon,” Taranis II was a victim of the gung ho terraforming craze of the Messer era.
+The coreless world was initially classified as a poor choice for terraforming and colonization, but Ophion Inc., a cheap geo development outfit, decided that it would be ideal place to test an experimental terraforming technique involving harnessing the energy in its orbiting moon.
 In the case of Taranis II, substandard parts and near slave labor on top of dubious science meant that Ophion managed to crack the mantle of Taranis’ small moon, splitting it into a million dangerous chunks.
 In addition to a deadly debris field that will continue to strike the planet for hundreds of years, the process super ignited the terraforming machinery in orbit.
 Several of the stacks continue to burn unabated to this day, further rendering the surface of the planet worthless slag.

 Taranis III is a smoggy, stormy world located on the edge of the system’s habitable zone.
 The planet’s constant storms are the origin of the system’s name (Taranis, Celtic God of Thunder).
 The planet lacks a breathable atmosphere, but has nonetheless become the site of Human settlement.
 Bethor research station, established in 2536 to study weather control techniques, has organically expanded over the centuries to become a full fledged settlement of Tevarin refugees and Human expats.
 The initial corporate owners are long gone, and Bethor is now rumored to be in the control of a syndicate, although they keep their activities obscured from visitors.